Introduction to MySQL Client

 Client tools with interactive GUI

-Besides command-line MySQL client default installed to communicate with the MySQL database server, you can also use various other tools that are available in the market and can be used that are better in the GUI interactions and provide facilities to use the database in an easy and effective manner.
-Dome of them is free of cost while some are paid.
+Besides the command-line MySQL client default installed to communicate with the MySQL database server, you can also use various other tools that are available in the market and can be used that are better in the GUI interactions and provide facilities to use the database quickly and effectively.
+There are both free and paid options available among them.

 1. Dbeaver